NetCordDev/NetCord/README.md

 ### Minimal API-style Bot Example

-The following example sets up a bot with a minimal API-style approach for the `/sum` command, which calculates the sum of two numbers:
+The following example sets up a bot with a minimal API-style approach for the `/square` command, which calculates the square of a number:

 ```cs
 var builder = Host.CreateDefaultBuilder(args)